Outline

 Michael Nieke is a software engineer with a main focus on SPLs and model-driven software engineering.
 In 2020, he made his Ph.D. win computer science at the Institute for Software Engineering and Automotive Informatics at TU Braunschweig, Germany.
 During his Ph.D., his research was focusing on modeling and analyzing the evolution of SPLs.
 After his Ph.D., Michael worked at ITU Copenhagen as PostDoc.
 Since 2021, he is working in the development department of Volkswagen AG.
 At VW, Michael is establishing software variability analyses for entire vehicle projects of all VW AG brands and steers new vehicle projects in terms of software variance.

-- Title: What are those features?
+- Keynote 2: What are those features?
 A journey from software engineering and machine learning to formal methods

 - Asst.
 Prof. Clemens Dubslaff (Eindhoven University of Technology) – Website